 The consolidated and parent company financial statements are prepared in accordance with International Financial Reporting Standards (IFRS) as endorsed by the European Union.

 The financial statements also include any additional applicable disclosures as required by Norwegian law and Oslo Stock Exchange regulations.
-The financial statements have been prepared under the historical cost convention, as modified by specific financial assets and financial liabilities, namely derivative instruments, at fair value through profit or loss and derivative instruments designated as hedges, which are initially at fair value through other comprehensive income (OCI).
+The financial statements have been prepared under the historical cost convention, as modified by specific financial assets and financial liabilities, namely derivative instruments, at fair value through profit or loss and derivative instruments designated as hedges, which are at fair value through other comprehensive income (OCI).
 The financial statements have been prepared under the assumption of going-concern.

 All figures are in USD thousands, unless otherwise stated.